FunnierBe/.github/profile/README.md

 *Funny?
 Funny, how?
 In what way?
 Why is that funny?*

-Whatever we can joke about, we must pass over in silence.
+That which we cannot joke about, we must pass over in silence.

 1. [Transformers](https://github.com/cedrickchee/awesome-transformer-nlp)